Performance Management Essentials

 We encourage 1:1 participants to regularly share their thoughts with each other on how valuable they find the current meetings and what could be improved.
 Nothing is set in stone, and feedback is your most powerful tool for making great 1:1s happen.

 Want to learn more about 1:1 meetings and feedback?
-Check out the links below and join our mailing list for regular workplace tips.
+Check out the links below.

 Making 1:1 meetings a routine